 Taking a healthy diet is great for your overall body.
 Cutting down on oily foods is especially good for your heart.
 Most of the heart attacks are caused by the arteries getting blocked by saturated fats.
 Oily foods, irrespective of how tasty they may seem, are sources of saturated fats.
 Any food that has been deep-fried or fried in general, can bring saturated fats to your body.

-Thus, complement your healthy food intake with a special elimination of oily foods.
+Thus, complement your healthy superfood intake with a special elimination of oily foods.

 The final step is to focus on getting a regular check-up.
 This is as important as every other point recommended here.
-It can seem tedious to go for a full body check-up every now and then, but it helps you establish baseline health of your body that will later help you monitor any deviations.
+It can seem tedious to go for a full body check-up every now and then, but it helps you to establish baseline health of your body that will later help you monitor any deviations and on regular basis keep a check on your body fat percentage too.

 You can use fitness bands and other trackers to help you keep a watch on blood pressure, calorie burn rate and even heart rate on a daily basis.
 This, paired with regular full-body examinations, will help you flag diseases way before they become serious.